javipalanca/simfleet/docs/develop.rst

 The customer strategy is intended to ask a fleet manager agent for a transport service, then wait for transport proposals and, after evaluating them, choosing a particular transport proposal which will take the customer to her destination.

-The place in the code where your coordinator strategy must be coded is the ``run`` coroutine.
+The place in the code where your customer strategy must be coded is the ``run`` coroutine.
 This function is executed in an infinite loop until the agent stops.
 In addition, you may also overload the ``on_start`` and the ``on_end`` coroutines, in order to execute code before the creation of the strategy or after its destruction, if needed.